 It’s really easy.
 Ask simple, short questions.
 The key here is relevancy.
 You could ask, “Where’s your favorite place to go on vacation?” if you’re a travel company.
 But, that might not be relevant for every audience.

-So, make it relevant to your audience.
-No visuals needed, no video, no image.
-Just a simple, short question.
-And watch your audience respond.
-You can simply search on Google to find the question-answers related to your niche and audience.
+So, make it relevant to your audience and watch your audience respond.
+To find questions, you can simply search on Google to find the question-answers related to your niche and audience.

 5. Post Less Content

 This is counterintuitive.
 But, I want you to try posting less content.
 People think if they just post more volume, they’ll reach more people.
 That’s counterintuitive.
 It’s not how the Facebook algorithm works.